 Where does your parent club stand today?

-docking tails?
+docked tails?
 Do your breed leaders suggest the club shouldn't require people to

 mutilate their dogs?
 Has your national